RoryChenXY/DataRepExp_public/README.md

 ## Deployment Notes

-To make modifications to the applications for your purposes, R and Shiny programming skills are required, as well as an understanding of Shiny modules.
+To make modifications to the applications for your purposes, R and Shiny programming skills are required, as well as an understanding of Shiny modules and golem.

 1. The application uses both study-level metadata, and particicipant-level data, and a data dictionary.
 Detail Notes and scripts used to generate data are included in the repository: [Data Preparation Notes](/notes/1_dataprep.md).
 2. DataRepExp was built in Shiny modules.
 Modularity makes the app easy to test, maintain, and deploy.
 The features can be easily further expanded with loose coupling module design.